 Here are a few:

-Liaise with your creditor: Contact your creditor and try to negotiate for a lower and better interest rate by explaining your financial situation.
+Liaise with your creditor: Contact your creditor and try to negotiate a lower and better interest rate by explaining your financial situation.
 Often creditors are sensitive to this and will offer you a lessened interest rate or even a discount on the total debt.

 Your counsellor will lower instalments and arrange an extended term with your creditors to help you free up some much-needed cash.